 The Course: Biomechanics is the application of mechanics and mechanical engineering to a biological or living system.
 In this course, we will focus on understanding the natural human mechanical systems, as well as artificial mechanical systems used to treat human diseases.
-Examples are: joint mechanics, blood flow, soft tissue (muscle, lung, etc.) mechanics, artificial blood vessels, artificial joints, limb lengthening, et al. The course will be about 1/4 guest lectures by experts in various fields of Biomechanics, for example, potential guest lecturers include: Dr. Eggleton on Biofluid mechanical engineering are active areas of research in the Mechanical Engineering Department at UMBC, we may also have the opportunity to engage in topics of current research as they become available.
+Examples are: joint mechanics, blood flow, soft tissue (muscle, lung, etc.) mechanics, artificial blood vessels, artificial joints, limb lengthening, et al. The course will be about 1/4 guest lectures by experts in various fields of Biomechanics, for example, potential guest lecturers include: Dr. Eggleton on Biofluid mechanics, Dr. Zhu on Bioheat and mass transfer, and Dr. Topoleski on Biomaterials.
+Since biomechanics and biomechanical engineering are active areas of research in the Mechanical Engineering Department at UMBC, we may also have the opportunity to engage in topics of current research as they become available.
 Finally, we will have the potential to examine topics or details of topics according to student experience and interest.